A Girl of the Limberlost (1934 film): Plot

 The two head to Elnora's school together for the ceremony as Katherine watches from across the street, clearly upset over her daughter running off to others for help instead of to her.
 She heads home and runs into Billy, who tells her how much money Elnora had lost and that he thinks he knows who stole the money.
 Katherine heads to the suspected culprit's house, but does not find him.
 She instead finds a sickly woman who she learns had an affair with her husband Robert up until his death.
 Katherine heads to Mrs. Parker's house to find Elnora, and begs her for forgiveness for treating her so terribly over a man who never loved her like she had thought.
 They reunite as Elnora forgives her mother.

 After they arrive back home, Phillip comes back to town with his fiancé Edith.
 They invite Elnora to a party Phillip's uncle is throwing for them the next day.
-She is initially reluctant, but is encouraged by her mother to attend.
+She is initially reluctant, but is encouraged to attend by her mother.
 At the party, Edith expresses her frustration at Phillip for talking about Elnora all night.
 When Phillip and Elnora meet up later that night, they come across a yellow emperor moth they had been looking for before, and chase after it into the Limberlost.
 They stop to talk, and Phillip leans in to kiss her, after which they agree they should head back to the party.
 When they get back, Edith accuses Phillip of cheating with Elnora, though they both deny it.

 The next day, Phillip goes to the Comstock house to tell Elnora that he and Edith have ended their engagement, and wishes to have a relationship with her instead.
 Elnora refuses him and tells him that she feels guilty, thinking she's the reason they have broken up.
 Feeling distraught over her conflicted feelings, Elnora cries to herself in the middle of the Limberlost, claiming she no longer cares about her moths or college or anything anymore.
 Phillip goes off into the Limberlost to find her, but he finds her fallen into a pool of mud.
 He pulls her out and they embrace as the movie comes to a close.